icecube/simweights/docs/effective_area.rst

 areas.
 Some example usage is shown below.

-The first example will calculate effective area in 4 different zenith bins and 25 energy bins and plot each zenith bin seperatly.
+The first example will calculate effective area in 4 different zenith bins and 25 energy bins and plot each zenith bin separately.

 .. literalinclude :: ../examples/effective_area.py
     :start-after: start-example1